Bloomsbury Summer School (text)

 READING HIEROGLYPHS: A TOUCH OF THE CLASSICS

-Course Co-Directors: Dr José-Ramón Pérez-Accino (Complutense University) and Dr Bill Manley (Egiptología Complutense)
+Course Co-Directors: Dr José-Ramón Pérez-Accino (Complutense University), Dr Bill Manley (Egiptología Complutense), and Assistant Tutor Mr Kit Devine

 This is a 5-day course to be held in person at UCL and live-streamed, and will also be available on video recording afterwards.